caesar753/braccio_moveit_gazebo_noetic/README.md

 To reset, press `r` and then insert the (x, y) position for the red block to be reset to.
 The robot can reach within a radius of about 0.5 from the origin (0,0).

 Finally, to run the evaluation script press `e` and enter the number of trials.
 It takes probably 20-30 seconds per trial.
-The results willbe saved to `eval_results.json` for later use.
+The results will be saved to `eval_results.json` for later use.

 ## Learn more

-I've written up a more elaborate [blog post](#), that explains the internals in more detail.
+In [original lots-of-things repository](https://github.com/lots-of-things/braccio_moveit_gazebo) there is a more elaborate [blog post](#), that explains the internals in more detail.
 It covers the inverse kinematics solution, Gazebo+Moveit URDF setup, and Gazebo physics engine fine-tuning.

-This project is a subtask in the creation of my [`su_chef` project](https://bonkerfield.org/su_chef/), an open-source, automated food prep assistant.
+The original lots-of-things repository](https://github.com/lots-of-things/braccio_moveit_gazebo) is a subtask in the creation of my [`su_chef` project](https://bonkerfield.org/su_chef/), an open-source, automated food prep assistant.

 ## Contact

-For bugs, you can file [an issue](https://github.com/caesar753/braccio_moveit_gazebo/issues) and I'll take a look.
+For bugs, you can file [an issue](https://github.com/caesar753/braccio_moveit_gazebo_noetic/issues) and I'll take a look.

 ## Credits